CerberusV1/minecraft_deploy/README.md

 # Minecraft-Server Deployment and management script
 This is an deployment script for minecraft servers.
 It gets developed to make it easier to setup a minecraft server.
 It consists of two scripts.
-The first script (`deploy.sh`) will never be on your computer. `server_manager.sh` gets pulled on your computer in order for you to manage the server.
+The first script (`deploy.sh`) will never be on your computer.   "`server_manager.sh`" gets pulled on your computer in order for you to manage the server.

 ## Features
 - Server management script: